typelevel/Laika/docs/03-preparing-content/02-navigation.md

 ```

 The paths do not have to be valid relative or absolute paths in the file system.
-You can always work within the [Virtual Path Abstraction].
+You can always work within the [Virtual Tree Abstraction].

 It means that a relative path like `../images/foo.jpg` can point to an `images` directory that
 has been merged into the input tree in the project's configuration,